microsoft/github-private-runners-on-aks/README.md

 | Cost for 1 Node | 29.55€ | 83.72€ | 147.75€ |
 | # of runners | 1 | 9 | 22 |

-Note: when using Webhooks scaling with an Application Gateway, add 90.70€ / month (could be replaced with a Nginx LB to reduce cost)
+Note: when using Webhooks scaling with an Application Gateway, add 90.70€ / month (could be replaced with a Nginx LB to reduce cost).
+This option can be disabled when setting the `enable_agic` variable to `false` (from the `cluster_deployment/variables.tf` file).